mgc93/mgc93.github.io/_projects/2_project.md

 ### 🍪 Behavioral Results

-Subjects were able to learn the value of the stimuli as evidenced by overall accuracy levels above chance (M = 0.72, SD = 0.45).

-They were also more likely to choose higher total value stimuli (tested using mixed effect logistic regression with total reward as fixed effect, choice in each trial as the outcome variable and random intercept and slope at subject level; estimate for the fixed effect of total reward was 0.30, SE = 0.02, 95% CI = \[0.26, 0.33], p < .001).
+SWe found that subjects displayed a learning bias in favor of immediate rewards.
+Subjects were more likely to choose a descending option than an ascending option, were more likely to make an error when the ascending option was the correct choice, and put more weight on the immediate feedback than the delayed feedback.
+Moreover, this bias increased over the course of the experiment.

-For the same total reward level, the option with the higher immediate reward was more likely to be chosen compared with the option with the lower immediate reward (Figure 4).
+Looking at subjects’ choices, we found that they put more weight on immediate rewards compared to delayed rewards.
+For the same total reward, the option with the higher immediate reward was more likely to be chosen than its counterpart with the lower immediate reward (Fig. 4A,B).

-To test for the presence of this learning bias, we used a mixed effects logistic regression with outcome variable the choice of right stimulus in a trial and as predictors the difference between right and left option in the experienced average immediate reward and delayed reward.
-Both coefficients were significantly positive with the one tracking immediate reward being higher than the one tracking delayed reward (Figure 5; b = 0.37, SE = 0.02, 95% CI = \[0.32, 0.42], p < .001; b = 0.27, SE = 0.02, 95% CI = \[0.22, 0.32], p < .001).
-A Likelihood Ratio Test comparing whether the coefficient of the immediate reward and the delayed reward were different was significant (X2 (4, N = 90) = 257.87, p < .001)).
+We confirmed these results using regressions of *Choose Left* on differences in the average immediate, delayed, and total rewards between the left and right options, as well as whether the options were ascending or descending.
+We used mixed-effects regressions with random intercepts and slopes at the subject level.
+For each trial we calculated the relevant average rewards seen by the subject up to that point in the experiment.
+Choosing the left option was more likely when it was descending as opposed to ascending (Study 1: *p < .001*; Study 2: *p < .017*; Fig. 4D) or when the right option was ascending rather than descending (Study 1: *p < .001*; Study 2: *p < .001*; Fig. 4D), controlling for the difference in total reward.
+Subjects put larger weights on immediate rewards than delayed rewards.
+When regressing choice on the immediate and delayed reward differences, the weight on immediate was higher than on delayed (Study 1: *β Immediate* = 2*.*18*,* 95%*CI* = [1*.*97*,*2*.*40]*, β Delayed* = 0*.*90 [0*.*71*,*1*.*10]; Study 2: *β Immediate* = 1*.*54 [1*.*33*,*1*.*75]*, β Delayed* = 1*.*11 [0*.*91*,*1*.*31]; Fig. 4C).
+A Likelihood Ratio Test comparing the immediate and delayed coefficients revealed significant differences (Study 1: *χ*2(4*, N* = 87) = 860*.*74*, p < .001*; Study 2: *χ*2(4*, N* = 90) = 350*.*1*, p < .001*).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">